aaronpowell/aaronpowell.github.io/src/documents/posts/2011-12-23-useful-jasmine-extensions.md

---- cson
+---
   title: "Some useful Jasmine extensions"
   metaTitle: "Some useful Jasmine extensions"
   description: "A few useful match helpers for Jasmine"
   revised: "2011-12-23"
   date: "2011-12-23"
-tags: ["javascript","jasmine","testing"]
+  tags:
+    - "javascript"
+    - "jasmine"
+    - "testing"
   migrated: "true"
-urls: ["/javascript/useful-jasmine-extensions"]
+  urls:
+    - "/javascript/useful-jasmine-extensions"
-summary: """
+  summary: ""

-"""
 ---
 For [tbd, a JavaScript helper I've written][1] I've been using [Jasmine][2] for my testing.